This blog may contain affiliate links. Read our disclosure policy for more info.

 Lake Agnes Tea House isn’t the only tea house in the mountains around Lake Louise.
 In fact, the Plain of Six Glaciers is not only another great tea house to visit but it also only attracts a fraction of the people.

-This, along with the tea house’s more remote and rugged location, makes it the perfect option for those who like to get off-the-beaten-path and into the wilderness.
+This, along with the tea house’s more remote and rugged location, makes it the perfect option for those who like to get off the beaten path and into the wilderness.

 For those who love to hike, you can actually join the Plain of Six Glaciers Tea House hike with the Lake Agnes Tea House Trail.
-This track is a 14.6-kilometer loop taking around 6 hours to complete with stops.
+This track is a 14.6-kilometer loop (9 miles) taking around 6 hours to complete with stops.
 It’s an epic trail that visits two beautiful tea houses in Lake Louise!

 If you want to do a guided hike in Lake Louise, then this 6-hour tour is a great option as it includes several of the trails in the area.
 Plus, the local guide will give you heaps of information about the area, as well as take you to some lesser-known viewpoints.